hadley/adv-r/OO-essentials.md

 }
 ```

-If a constructor exists for the class, like it does for `factor()` and `data.frame()`, you should use it.
+and you should use it if it's available (like for `factor()` and `data.frame()`).
 This ensures that you're creating the class with the correct components.
-The convention is that constructor functions have the same name as the class, which is usually lower case.
-As mentioned above, it's a good idea to avoid using `.` in function names to avoid confusion; otherwise opinion is mixed whether to use underscores or camel case for multiword class names.
+The convention is that constructor functions have the same name as the class,

 Apart from developer supplied constructor functions, S3 has no checks for correctness.
 This means you can change the class of existing objects: